Christian-History.org does not receive any personally identifiable information from the search bar below.

 We must be aware that he who strives in the perishable contest is taken away, scourged, and removed from the lists if he is found cheating.
 What do you think?
 If anyone does anything inappropriate in the everlasting contest, what will he have to bear?

-For the Scripture says about those who do not preserve the seal unbroken (see sidebar), "Their worm shall not die, their fire shall not be quenched, and they shall be a spectacle to all flesh" [Is.
+For the Scripture says about those who do not preserve the seal unbroken (see below), "Their worm shall not die, their fire shall not be quenched, and they shall be a spectacle to all flesh" [Is.
 66:24].

 Therefore, as long as we are upon earth, let us practice repentance because we are as clay in the hand of the artist.
 Just as the potter, if he makes a vessel and it is distorted or broken in his hands, shapes it again, but if has already put it in the furnace, he can no longer help it, so let us also, while we are in this world, repent with our whole heart of the evil deeds we have done in the flesh, so that we may be saved by the Lord while we have the opportunity to repent.
 For after we have left this world, no further right to confessing or repenting will belong to us there.